hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-vcx.md

       - to stay symmetric (and general) alike `DidExchangeRequester` the API requires caller to prepare instance `PeerDid` and pass that in as input
       - remove required argument `invitation_id` - also don't keep this as part of SM state - because Responder might receive request which is not constructed on basis of any particular invitation - but rather simply on basis of knowing Responder's public DID.
 Invitation might not exist, so it doesn't make sense to mention it.

+# Other changes
+- introduce `pretty_assertions` https://github.com/rust-pretty-assertions/rust-pretty-assertions#usage as dev dependency to some of the crates and tests
+- Leftover code from `did_doc_sov` moved to `did_doc`
+- `aries-vcx-agent` did-exchange service is generating invitation with `did:peer` as value of `services`, rather than inlining service object.
+- Derive `Display` for more structs

 A lot more to describe ...
 TBD ...